animalvideoarchive/ava/README.md

   - Ensure that for field "Alias attributes used to sign in" **Email** is selected
   - Fill in the required fields such as username, email (as required by your user pool settings), and password.
-  - Ensure to set the **Mark email as verified** if email is a required attribute and similarly for the phone number.
+  - Ensure to set the **Mark email as verified** if email is a required attribute.
   - Click **Create user**.

 ### 5. Using the Admin Credentials